 The payments tend to be lower than with other types of car finance, but you’ll have mileage restrictions and there may be penalties for excessive wear and tear.

 If this trade-off sounds attractive, there are two types of car leasing – Personal Contract Purchase (PCP) and Personal Contract Hire (PCH).

 The main difference between the two is that with PCP you can buy the car outright at the end of the contract by paying a lump sum, often known as a ’balloon payment’.
 If you choose not to, you simply hand the car back to the lender.

 Whereas with PCH leasing, you never own the car or have the option to buy it but it’s easier to change cars and so suits people who like to swap cars frequently.

-Once you find the right car, knowing exactly how payments work can be a challenge.
-We make it easy for you to understand by having an expert team of finance advisors who can walk you through every single step.
+How used car finance payments work: Once you find the right car, we make it easy for you to understand exactly how much your used car finance payments will be at Cargiant by having an expert team of financial advisors who can walk you through every single step.

 As part of the second-hand car finance approval process, we work out the right monthly payment amount that suits your budget.
 We will even help you to schedule the payment date to one that’s convenient for you, so you can manage it around other payments you might have.